code-423n4/2022-02-ooki/README.md

 ## Things to Look Out For

-Note: The brownie configuration and tests are are out of scope.
-Only .sol files are in scope
+Note: The brownie configuration and tests are are out of scope. `testhelpers` is out of scope as well.

 Setup guide, can be found [here.](https://github.com/bZxNetwork/contractsV2/tree/interest-model-redesign) make sure its `interest-model-redesign` branch